Writing Letters in English

 I look forward to hearing from you.

 A well-structured letter creates a good impression.
-Formal business letters are best typed, rather than hand written, as this looks professional and also ensures handwriting does not get in the way of sense or style.
+Formal business letters are best typed, rather than hand written.
+Typing looks more professional and also ensures that handwriting does not get in the way of sense or style.

 When writing letters in English, your address goes at the top on the right.
 The rest of the letter can be in “block” format, with each line starting on the left.
 There should also be plenty of white space.